Are You Smarter Than a 4th Grader?

 Here are some of the best science lessons on the web.
 They are guaranteed to help stimulate some scientific inquiry in your students, and open their eyes to the wonders of the world that we live in.

 - Great Ideas for 4th Grade Science Lessons

 - Phases of the Moon: An ESL Lesson Plan

 - Activities for Teaching About Rocks and Minerals

 The 4th Grade Curriculum

 Finally, if you are a teacher who is new to 4th grade this year, you may very well be asking yourself what students should know at this grade level.
+You may also want to know why you should set long-term goals and how to identify goals relevant to you.
 The articles below are designed to answer those very questions.
 They give an overview of the curriculum and expectations that are asked of 4th grade students throughout the year.

 With these new lessons added to your teacher toolkit, you can be sure to stretch the learning boundaries of your students and add some extra variety to your classroom.